 Each first period kit will be slightly different based on your child's preferences, but here is a general list of items to include:

 The most important item to include in a first period kit is your child's menstrual products of choice.
 There's no right or wrong option here, and it all comes down to personal preference and what will make them feel the most comfortable.
 Choices range from Kt's period underwear (which can also be used as sweating underwear), reusable pads (we love eco-friendly products!), disposable pads, tampons, or a menstrual cup.

 As their first period kit will likely be your child's first introduction to these products, it's best to start talking with them about the different kinds of protection available to determine which your child would prefer to use.
 Make sure you go over important things like how to use a tampon, before giving them their first period kit.

 Stains happen, so it’s always a good idea to have a stain remover laundry pen on hand in order to remove any accidental leaks.

-Bleeding can be a very messy business — especially when doing your business — so having a small stash of baby wipes is always a good idea, especially if your child has a heavy flow.
+Bleeding can be messy business — especially when doing your business — so including a small stash of baby wipes in a first period kit is always a good idea, especially if your child has a heavy flow.

-Ideally, the goal of a First Period Kit is not just to prepare your child for the wide world of menstruation - it should also help make them feel loved.
-That said, try to include something special and personal in the kit that’s not expressly practical.
+Ideally, the goal of a first period kit is not just to prepare your child for menstruation, it should also help make them feel loved and understood.
+Try to include something that's special, fun and personal in the period kit that’s not necessarily practical.
 Is there an inside joke you share with your child that could be turned into a gift?
 Reflect on the relationship you have with your child and go from there.
 For more first period gift ideas, click here.

 To download the guide in Canada, click here.